 About Eargo Plus

-Compared to the original revolutionary hearing device, the updated Eargo Plus features improved speech clarity, the ability to detect higher-range frequencies, and replaceable Flexi-Fibers and wax guards for added convenience.
+Compared to the original revolutionary hearing device, the updated Eargo Plus hearing aid features improved speech clarity and the ability to detect higher-range frequencies, along with patented, replaceable Flexi Fibers made from medical-grade silicone and wax guards to prevent wax from damaging the electronics.

-Both versions are intended for mild to moderate hearing loss (i.e., they won't restore normal hearing, so be sure maintain realistic expectations), fit inside the ear canal perfectly, so they're virtually invisible, are easy to use, incredibly comfortable, and deliver crisp, natural sound.
+Both versions are intended for mild to moderate, high-frequency hearing loss (i.e., they won't restore normal hearing, so be sure maintain realistic expectations), fit inside the ear canal perfectly, so they're virtually invisible, are easy to use, incredibly comfortable, and deliver crisp, natural sound.

-Even directly from the box, you just have to give the devices a tap, adjust the preset settings if necessary, and insert in your ear canals.
-And if you need any help, the company offers a team of licensed hearing professionals and hearing helpers for assistance during your first few weeks of use.
+Even directly from the box, wearers only have to give the devices a tap, adjust the preset settings if necessary, and insert in their ear canals.
+And if you need any help, the company offers a team of licensed hearing professionals and personal hearing guides for assistance on your schedule.

-If you’re experiencing mild hearing loss, but don’t want to pay a high price for (often bulky) prescription hearing aids, should you choose a personal listening device instead?
-And if so, is Eargo Plus necessarily your best option?
+If you’re experiencing mild to moderate high-frequency hearing loss, but don’t want to pay a high price for (often bulky) behind-the-ear (BTE), prescription hearing aids, should you choose a direct-to-consumer option instead?
+And if so, is Eargo Plus necessarily your best choice?
 Here, we’ll help you decide.

 What Causes Hearing Loss?